emapco/chem-mrl/README.md

 ### Experimental Latent Attention Layer

-The **Latent Attention Layer** is an experimental component designed to enhance the representation learning of transformer-based models by introducing a **trainable latent dictionary**.
-This mechanism applies **cross-attention** between token embeddings and a set of learnable latent vectors before pooling, effectively enriching contextual representations.
+The Latent Attention Layer model is an experimental component designed to enhance the representation learning of transformer-based models by introducing a trainable latent dictionary.
+This mechanism applies cross-attention between token embeddings and a set of learnable latent vectors before pooling, effectively enriching contextual representations.
 The output of this layer contributes to both **1D Matryoshka loss** (as the final layer output) and **2D Matryoshka loss** (by integrating into all-layer outputs).
+Note: initial tests shows that it leads to overfitting.

 ```python
 from chem_mrl.models import LatentAttentionLayer